 ---|---|---|---|

-acr_values | Governs the allowed authentication method for SSO. | Requests that Curity uses a certain authenticator (or group of authenticators).
+acr_values | Governs the allowed authentication method for SSO. | Requests that the identity server uses a certain authentication method.
 Multiple strings are separated with space. | acr_values=urn:se:curity:authentication:html-form:html1 |

-max_age | Specifies a maximum allowed age for the SSO session (in seconds) | If the session is older, the user is prompted to login again. | max_age=300 |
+max_age | Specifies a maximum allowed age for the SSO session (in seconds). | If the session is older, the user is prompted to log in again. | max_age=300 |

-prompt | Lets the authentication server know that login should be required. | Allows for the client to force new authentication. | prompt=login |
+prompt | Informs the identity server it should require the user to log in. | Allows the client to force authentication. | prompt=login |

-The Curity Response
+The Identity Server's Response

 The OpenID Connect response from the server includes an id_token